River Valley, Singapore

 River Valley is a planning area located within the Central Area of the Central Region of Singapore.
-The planning area shares boundaries with Orchard in the north, Museum in the east, Tanglin in the west and Singapore River in the south.
+The planning area shares boundaries with Orchard in the north, Museum in the east, Tanglin in the west, and Singapore River in the south.

+River Valley consists of five subzones: Institution Hill, Leonie Hill, One Tree Hill, Oxley and Paterson.

 Etymology

 In the 1840s, there were two River Valley roads that ran on either side of the Singapore River.
 The Singapore River was seen as a valley between Fort Canning Hill, to the north side of the river, and Pearl's Hill, to the south side of the river.
 The roads on either bank of the Singapore River were named River Valley Road — the current River Valley Road and Havelock Road.
 Both these River Valley roads were present in John Turnbull Thomson's 1844 map.

 History

 Adjoining the area around the Singapore River and on high ground, River Valley naturally attracted wealthy Europeans and Chinese merchants who wanted to move away from the crowded town centre and began building their homes in the countryside up river in the 1830s.

 One of the first residents to move into the River Valley district was Dr Thomas Oxley, the new colony's surgeon.
 In 1827, he bought land here from the East India Company and established Killiney Estate as a nutmeg plantation.
 He had Killiney House built as his residence, named after the hill and village near his Dublin birthplace.
 The road nearby was named Oxley Road after the surgeon.
 When the plantation closed, he sold the land in several lots.
 River Valley Road was once part of Dr Oxley's estate before being divided up in the 1850s.

 Killiney House was a grand villa built on land behind the eventual site of the Chesed-El Synagogue.
 This house was subsequently bought by Manasseh Meyer who renamed it Belle Vue and lived in it with his family.
 It was demolished in 1982.

 The Pavilion was another villa built by Thomas Oxley on his estate.
 When Raffles House was demolished to make way for a fort at Fort Canning in 1859, Government House was moved to the Pavilion.
-The Pavilion was also the residence of Catchick Moses, the founder of the Straits Times.
+The Pavilion was also the residence of Catchick Moses, the founder of the Straits Times, the local newspaper.
 This house was bought by Manasseh Meyer in 1918.

 River Valley was especially popular with the Straits Chinese who also built villas in the area.
-Among the wealthy who had homes here was Tan Jiak Kim, the grandson of Tan Kim Seng, who built himself a mansion in the 1860s and named it Panglima Prang.
+Among the wealthy who had homes here was Tan Jiak Kim, the grandson of merchant Tan Kim Seng, who built himself a mansion in the 1860s and named it Panglima Prang.
 He also paid for the construction of the road that came to be named after him — Kim Seng Road.

 Another wealthy merchant who lived in the area was Lee Cheng Yan, a Malacca-born Chinese merchant whose mansion built in the 1870s was named Magenta Cottage.
 The road Cheng Yan Place is named after him.